The Taxonomy Editor allows you to create and edit hierarchical label trees into which to funnel your data.

 Tabs: Each label can have multiple tabs of logic blocks.
 Additional tabs are joined using an AND connection.
 You may wish to create multiple tabs for better organization.

-Swimlanes: This is where we write our keyword rules and set overarching logic rules.
-There are three types of block logic: any, all, none
+Block Logic: This is where we write our keyword rules and set overarching logic rules.
+There are three types of block logic: any, all, none.

 Scope: Define how much text should be considered when applying your logic.
 This can be done at the sentence, document, or paragraph level.

 Syntax: Each rule in your taxonomy should be separated by commas and will follow the logic of the container that it's in (ALL, NONE, ANY).
 Wildcards, boolean, exact matches

 At the top left corner of the Taxonomy Editor, this menu offers the following options.

 Rename - Select this option to rename the taxonomy.

 Save as - Select this option to save a copy the taxonomy with a new name.